-Purpose and Rationale: Sections d and e represent an outdated model for tribal consultation that determines a tribal interest with facility siting if and only if the project is on or near a tribal jurisdiction.
-Recent Governor Executive Order and related policy direct a much more robust agency-tribe relationship.
+Purpose and Rationale: Sections (d) and (e) represent an outdated model for tribal consultation that determines a tribal interest with facility siting if and only if the project is on or near a tribal jurisdiction.
+Recent Governor Executive Order, legislation and related policy direct a much more robust agency-tribe relationship.
 In addition the new language ensures tribal engagement earlier in the process with a specific time period to contact tribal officials.

-Necessity: Language changes ensure Energy Commission regulations comport with current tribal consultation best practices.
+Necessity: Language changes ensure commission regulations comport with current tribal consultation best practices.